Protecting Your RV Plumbing While Camping in Cold Weather, Selectively Winterize.

 A cheap way to help protect your RV water lines

-But, most RV’s, are not designed for use in sub-freezing temperatures.
+But, the vast majority of RV’s are not designed for use in sub-freezing temperatures.

 One trick I learned a number of years ago is to use a drop-light in my lower compartments.
-Yes, I’m talking about one of those metal and plastic light bulb holders that mechanics have used, to cast light on their work on automobiles, for years.
+Yes, I’m talking about one of those metal and plastic light bulb holders that mechanics have used, to cast some extra light where they are working on automobiles, for years.

 I place a 100-Watt incandescent light bulb into the drop-light and place this inside my lower compartment as close as possible to the water holding tank and the water lines themselves.